 Applications that accept untrusted SQL inputs should take the following precautions:

 Consider using the sqlite3_set_authorizer() interface to limit the scope of SQL that will be processed.
+For example, an application that does not need to change the database schema might add an sqlite3_set_authorizer() callback that causes any CREATE or DROP statement to fail.

 Run PRAGMA integrity_check or PRAGMA quick_check on the database as the first SQL statement after opening the database files and prior to running any other SQL statements.
 Reject and refuse to process any database file containing errors.